Flags

 replace this line

-$ # replacing entire line with output of shell command
+# replace entire line with the output of a shell command

 $ printf 'Date:\nreplace this line\n' | sed 's/^replace.*/date/e'